Watchdog Timer

 Use in an Application

-The WatchdogTimer API Module must be added to the module.ivy of the Application project in order to allow access to the Watchdog library.
+The WatchdogTimer API Module must be added to the project build file to use the Watchdog library:

 Code example in Java